Webstrates/Webstrates/README.md

 ### A note on Quirks Mode and Standards Mode

 Previous versions of Webstrates have run in [Quirks Mode](http://www.quirksmode.org/css/quirksmode.html).
 However, the current version ships with "strict mode".
-The user is encouraged to conform to the standard, but if quirks mode is required (for compliance with legacy code), the doctype (`<!doctype html>`) can be removed from the top of `static/client.html`.
+The user is encouraged to conform to the standard, but if quirks mode is required (for compliance with legacy code), the line including the doctype (`<!doctype html>`) can be removed from the top of file`static/client.html`.

 Disclaimer
 ==========